ucphhpc/docker-migrid/doc/source/sections/configuration/variables.rst

    * - MIG_GIT_REV
      - HEAD
      - The Git revision which should be used when migrid source code is pulled.
+   * - SUPPORT_EMAIL
+     - mig
+     - The email address to point users to for various support purposes in the migrid user pages
    * - ADMIN_EMAIL
      - mig
      - The email address to send various internal status and account request emails to from the migrid stack